Bayahibe Weather by Month: Sun-Drenched Paradise with a Side of Humidity

 May: Last Call Before the Humidity Hangover

-May announces summer’s approach with temperatures climbing to 74-87°F and rainfall increasing to about 4 inches as the wet season looms on the horizon.
+May announces summer’s approach with temperatures climbing to 74-87°F and rainfall increasing to about 4 inches as the wet season looms on the horizon, though savvy travelers can still enjoy things to do in Playa Bayahibe in May.
 Humidity makes its presence known at 80-85%, transforming simple activities like walking to breakfast into impromptu shower simulations.
 The upside?
 Bayahibe enters shoulder season, bringing fewer tourists and better values for the humidity-tolerant traveler.

 This month marks prime time for fishing excursions as seasonal fish migrations begin, offering the perfect opportunity to catch dinner while simultaneously catching a sunburn.
 Speaking of which, the UV index reaches sadistic levels this month—pack SPF 50+ sunscreen or prepare to pay the tourist tax of $15-20 for locally sold bottles that somehow contain half the product for twice the price.